See what the admission requirements are.

 PLEASE NOTE: If you fail to enrol before the deadline you lose your place.

-A ranking list for each selection will be published on Studenti Online, based on the English TOLC-F test scores.
+A ranking list for each selection will be published on Studenti Online, based on the CEnT-S test scores.

 In the event of equal scores (ex aequo), priority will be given to the youngest candidate.